mixxen/qamsim/README.md

 - Constellation of measured `(Iest, Qest)` with static per‑order scaling and a fixed‑size canvas
   - Visible boundaries/grid at all PAM levels and decision lines
 - SNR display: measured and theoretical, plus Ps/Pn power readout
+ - Optional power normalization (default on): constellations are scaled so the average symbol energy Es=1 across all M, enabling fair SNR comparisons

 ## How It Works